-In fact, over half of retail customers with urgent issues prefer phone support, and most call centers aim to answer 80% of calls within 20 seconds.
-Around 62% of Millennials and 75% of Gen-Z customers prefer self-service options, even when human customer support is available.
+Most call centers aim to answer 80% of calls within 20 seconds, while millennials and Gen-Z customers prefer self-service options, even when human customer support is available.
+Contact center workforce management is key to meeting and exceeding these expectations.

 What Is Contact Center Workforce Management?